-In this section, we evaluate the proposed PDE structure-preserved neural network (PPNN) on three nonlinear systems with spatiotemporal dynamics, where the governing PDEs are known or partially-known \emph{a priori}.
+In this section, we evaluate the proposed PDE structure-preserved neural network (PPNN) on three nonlinear systems with spatiotemporal dynamics, where the governing PDEs are known or partially-known a priori.
 Specifically, the spatiotemporal dynamics governed by FitzHugh-Nagumo reaction diffusion (RD) equations, Burgers' equations, and incompressible Navier-Stokes (NS) equations with varying parameters $\bm{\lambda}$ (e.g., IC, diffusion coefficients, Reynolds number, etc.) in 2D domains are studied.
 In particular, we will study the scenarios where either fully-known or incomplete/inaccurate governing PDEs are preserved.
-To demonstrate the merit of preserving the discrete PDE structure in ConvResNet, the proposed PPNN is compared with a state-of-the-art (SOTA) black-box ConvResNet next-step model as a baseline, which is a CNN variant of the MeshGraphNet~\cite{pfaff2020learning} (see section \nameref{sec:methd2}).
+To demonstrate the merit of preserving the discrete PDE structure in ConvResNet, the proposed PPNN is compared with the corresponding black-box ConvResNet next-step model as a baseline, which is a CNN variant of the MeshGraphNet~\cite{pfaff2020learning} (see section \nameref{sec:methd2}).
 For a fair comparison, the network architecture of the trainable portion of the PPNN is the same as the black-box baseline model.
 Moreover, all models are compared on the same sets of training data in each test case.